henrythasler/Leaflet.Geodesic/README.md

 Leaflet is planning to [release a new major version](https://leafletjs.com/2025/05/18/leaflet-2.0.0-alpha.html) by the end of this year.
 Leaflet.Geodesic already supports this with a new release: [v3.0.0-alpha.2](https://github.com/henrythasler/Leaflet.Geodesic/releases/tag/v3.0.0-alpha.2).

+see [Leaflet.Geodesic 3 Demos](https://blog.cyclemap.link/Leaflet.Geodesic/v3) on how to use Leaflet.Geodesic 3 with Leaflet 2.

 ## Add the plugin to your project

 Leaflet.Geodesic is available via CDN.
 Add the following snippet to your html-file after you have [included leaflet.js](https://leafletjs.com/examples/quick-start/).